rsalazareddy/sentinel/README.md

 - Due to its java-like syntax and easy learning curve, **Dart is used as the primary programming language.**
 - **Flutter**, chosen as the primary framework for its adaptability.
+- **Firebase**, for the backend due to is compatiblity, also uses other products from it like:
+- - Auth
+- - Firestore
+- - 2FA
+- - Analytics

 ## Contributing